syncfusion-content/blazor-docs/blazor/scheduler/timezone.md

 <br/>* The time zone support is applicable for custom appointments too, so map the corresponding property.
 <br/>* Use [TimeZone](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.SfSchedule-1.html#Syncfusion_Blazor_Schedule_SfSchedule_1_Timezone) for custom appointments by mapping the [StartTimeZone](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.FieldStartTimezone.html) and [EndTimeZone](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.FieldEndTimezone.html) custom properties.

-## Display appointments based on scheduler time zone
+## Display appointments based on Scheduler time zone

 Set the specific time zone to schedule using the [Timezone](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.SfSchedule-1.html#Syncfusion_Blazor_Schedule_SfSchedule_1_Timezone) property of scheduler.
 On this scenario, the appointments will be displayed in UTC time when the [StartTimezone](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.FieldStartTimezone.html) and [EndTimezone](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.FieldEndTimezone.html) properties are set to null.
 The appointments will be displayed in UTC time based on the given scheduler time zone.